 He said rescue operations had been suspended for the night, and suggested that the few holdouts that stayed behind "stay put till morning, and get to high ground."

-In a press conference held earlier this evening, Gov. Chris Christie warned those still on the barrier islands not to try to evacuate at this point.
 "Get to the highest point possible," Christie said.
 "I'm very disappointed some decided to disobey my order and in government officials who told them to directly disobey my orders.
 It's going to cost people over the next several hours."

 He reiterated to those watching him Monday night to "please stay home."

 "Stay safe, keep your children close, and we will continue to work hard to make sure as many people in New Jersey are safe."